Don Sasa

-Don Sasa (born September 16, 1972) is a former American football defensive tackle in the National Football League for the San Diego Chargers, Washington Redskins, Carolina Panthers, and the Detroit Lions.
-He played college football at Washington State University and was drafted in the third round of the 1995 NFL Draft.
+Don Sasa (born September 16, 1972) is a former American football defensive tackle in the National Football League (NFL) for the San Diego Chargers, Washington Redskins, Carolina Panthers, and the Detroit Lions.
+He played college football at Washington State University and was drafted in the third round of the 1995 NFL draft.

 Sasa is currently living in North Carolina with his two sons and wife.